ToMMeR -- Efficient Entity Mention Detection from Large Language Models: Mention detection Task Evaluation

-\paragraph{Mention detection capabilities through layers} To localize where mention detection capability emerges within the network, we train a \hyperref[sec:ToM]{ToMMeR} model on the hidden representations extracted from each layer of the backbone LLM (here \textsc{LLaMA-3.2-1B}).
-The aggregated performance across the 13 evaluation datasets is \textit{already achieved using representations from the first layer of the transformer} (See \Cref{fig:Alllayers}).
-This finding suggests that mention-detection signals are established very early in the model’s computation and remain largely stable across intermediate layers.
-We nonetheless observe a noticeable performance drop at the final layer, where the model likely transforms these signals to prioritize next-token prediction.
+\paragraph{Mention detection capabilities through layers.} To localize where mention detection capability emerges within the network, we train a \hyperref[sec:ToM]{ToMMeR} model on the hidden representations extracted from each layer of the backbone LLM (here \textsc{LLaMA-3.2-1B}).
+Maximum performance is nearly reached after the first layer of the transformer (\Cref{fig:Alllayers}).
+This suggests that mention-detection signals are established very early in the model’s computation and remain largely stable across intermediate layers.

-We also show the Dice similarity scores across layers in \Cref{fig:dice_Layers_MultiNERD}.
-This layer-wise comparison reveals that entity-related signals are not only learned early in the network but also remain largely consistent throughout successive layers.
-Together, these results suggest that mention-tracking information is stably maintained across the model’s depth, with only minor variations between intermediate layers.
+We nonetheless observe a noticeable loss at the final layer, where the model likely discards these signals to prioritize next-token prediction.
+We also show the Dice similarity scores across layers in appendix (\cref{fig:dice_Layers_MultiNERD}), showing that entity-related signals are not only learned early in the network but also remain largely consistent across layers.